Main illustration: Benedikt Luft

 Don’t be afraid to own your leads from first touch to qualified opportunity

 Even if you do connect with a high-quality lead, your work isn’t done yet.
 Most models for SDR compensation require sales opportunities to reach a certain stage before they count toward an SDR’s quota.
-And once your lead has been passed to an account executive, it’s out of your hands and up to the account executive to follow up and get your opportunity to that required stage.
+And once your lead has been passed to an account executive, it’s out of your hands and up to the account executive to follow up with the customer and get your opportunity to that required stage.
 It’s no wonder many SDRs feel like hitting quota is a game of luck.

 But what I’ve found is with a little planning, you can stack the odds squarely in your favor.
 It starts with having a solid picture of how many leads you to need convert each week and the various ways you’re going to get there.
 Just as important is embracing your license to sell; don’t be afraid to own your leads from first touch to qualified opportunity, even if that means applying a little pressure.
 I’ll walk you through how to create a pacing plan and four more levers you can pull to consistently hit your sales quota.